Sonia-96/MyStudyNotes/Network & Security/Network.md

       - Type CNAME: “give me the 'canonical name 规范名称' of a hostname” which would tell you that google.com is really row3.rack2.lax02.westcoast.google.com
       - Type MX: “tell me the canonical name of the email server for this domain” - mail server

 # 4 Transport Layer

+## Reliable Data Transfer

+In this part, we'll talk about how to build a reliable protocol on top of a unreliable network channel.
+(The data transmission in network layer is unreliable. 数据丢了就丢了)

 process to process communication; use protocols TCP/UDP